Nuclear test ban body's new head to seek compliance of key powers

 They say a global test ban would make it more difficult both for non-nuclear states to acquire atomic bombs and for nuclear powers to develop even more advanced weapons.

-The United States and China are two of the world's five officially recognised nuclear weapons states, together with Britain, Russia and France.
+The United States and China are two of the world's five officially recognized nuclear weapons states, together with Britain, Russia and France.

 India, Pakistan, North Korea and Israel are outside the separate nuclear Non-Proliferation Treaty, the 1970 pact meant to prevent the spread of nuclear arms.
 Iran is part of the NPT but the West accuses it of seeking covertly to develop a capability to build atomic bombs.
 Tehran denies the charge.